Apple One

-Apple One is a subscription which bundles a number of premium services provided by Apple Inc. into tiered packages, first offered in late 2020.
+Apple One is a subscription that bundles a number of premium services provided by Apple into tiered packages, first offered in late 2020.
 The three tiers offered are Individual, Family, and Premier, with all three providing access to Apple Music, Apple TV+, Apple Arcade, and iCloud storage (50 GB for Individual, 200 GB for Family, and 2TB for Premier).
 The Premier tier also includes Apple News+ and Apple Fitness+.
-Both family and premier packages allow family sharing for up to six people.
-Additional iCloud Storage can be purchased on top of an Apple One subscription.
+Both family and premier packages allow family sharing for up to six accounts.
+Additional iCloud storage can be purchased on top of an Apple One subscription.

 Description

 Apple One was announced on September 15, 2020, during the Apple Event and later launched globally on October 30.
 Plans for a services bundle had been in development at Apple for years, as part of the company's efforts to increase its revenue from services and decrease its reliance on hardware sales.

-The subscription groups premium services provided by Apple Inc. into tiered packages.
+The subscription groups' premium services are provided by Apple in tiered packages.
 The three tiers offered are Individual, Family, and Premier, with all three providing access to Apple Music, Apple TV+, Apple Arcade, and iCloud storage (50 GB for Individual, 200 GB for Family, and 2TB for Premier).
 The Premier tier also includes Apple News+ and Apple Fitness+.
-Both family and premier packages allow family sharing for up to six people.
-Additional iCloud storage can be purchased at the top of an Apple One subscription.
+Both family and premier packages allow family sharing for up to six accounts.
+Additional iCloud storage can be purchased on top of an Apple One subscription.

-Apple One subscription bundles are designed to entice users into other services which they might not otherwise have considered subscribing to, such as Apple Arcade or Apple News+, by providing them together at a discounted price.
+Apple One subscription bundles are designed to entice users into other services that they might not otherwise have considered subscribing to, such as Apple Arcade or Apple News+, by providing them together at a discounted price.

-According to Apple, a user who would intend to pay for each component service contained in the Individual bundle would save roughly $6 monthly by instead paying for Apple One at the Individual tier, while under the same premise, a Family tier subscriber would save $8 per month and a Premier tier subscriber roughly $25 per month.
+At launch, the service cost $14.95/month for an Individual Plan, $19.95/month for a Family Plan, and $29.95/month for a Premier Plan.
+At these prices, a user who would intend to pay for each component service contained in the Individual bundle would save roughly $6 monthly by instead paying for Apple One at the Individual tier, while under the same premise, a Family tier subscriber would save $8 per month, and a Premier tier subscriber roughly $25 per month.

-On August 13, 2020, Apple announced that it would make the service available to users around the world in October.
+Currently, Apple One is priced as $19.95/month for the Individual Plan, $25.95/month for the Family Plan, and $37.95/month for the Premier Plan.
+At these prices, assuming the user intended to purchase the services separately, the Individual Plan saves users roughly $9 monthly, a Family Plan saves $11 monthly, and the Premier Plan saves $29 monthly.

+In late 2025, after the Apple TV rebrand, Apple also rebranded the Apple One logo, displaying the Apple logo into 6 color slices, resembling its former Apple logo used in the Jobs' era.
+Each color in this new logo reflects each service that Apple provides.